-The KZ EDX is an entry level IEM (in ear monitor)from Chinese manufacturers KZ.
-If you are looking to give IEMs a try, entry level IEMs are a good and cost effective way to get started.
+The KZ EDX is an entry-level IEM (in-ear monitor)from Chinese manufacturer KZ.
+If you are looking to give IEMs a try, entry-level IEMs are a good and cost-effective way to get started.
 This is where the KZ EDX excels at.

-Despite these being entry level IEMs, the cables here are detachable and use 2 pin connectors.
+Despite these being entry-level IEMs, the cables here are detachable and use 2 pin connectors.
 This is both a blessing and an issue.
-IT is a blessing because if the cables go bad, you can easily swap them out for new ones or even upgrade to a bluetooth cable.
+It is a blessing because if the cables go bad, you can easily swap them out for new ones or even upgrade to a Bluetooth cable.
 The issue is that you may lose one or both monitors if they are not securely plugged in.
 They mostly fall off when you least expect them to.
-This is a lesson that I learnt the hard way.
+This is a lesson that I learned the hard way.

 The cables contain a mic and a single multifunctional button.

-The KZ EDX monitors is well moulded for general use and offers really good sound isolation (passive noise cancellation).
+The KZ EDX monitors are well-molded for general use and offer really good sound isolation (passive noise cancellation).

 - Speaker: 1 Dynamic Driver

 - Frequency: 7Hz to 20KHz

 When you get these out of the box, you are going to set them up before use.
 Simply locate the right-sided plug/connector and plug it into the right ear monitor.
 Get the left-sided plug/connector and plug it into the left ear monitor.
 Whilst plugging them, ensure that your connection is very secure so they don’t fall off.

 The KZ EDX offers a very balanced sound that is also quite clean.
 This is quite impressive when you consider how affordable these things are or how much they cost.